-Audio Configuration of the parameters associated with analog audio inputs and audio multiplexing.
-Video/SID Controls for the operation of video processing.
+Audio Configuration of the parameters associated with the analog audio outputs and audio de-multiplexing Video/SID Controls for the operation of video processing.
 Bar graphs Configuration of the audio level and phase bar graphs.
 On-screen display configuration Positioning controls and the on/off state of all windows and bar graphs.
 Configuration of the text window colours and opacity levels.
-Configuration of the GPI functions and how they affect the window and bar graph displays.
-GPO configuration Configuration of the General Purpose Outputs and the frame status control.
+GPO configuration Configuration of the General Purpose frame status control.
 Fault definitions Definition and calibration of the fault conditions.
 Configuration of the fault message windows.
 Utilities Card preset management, data logging and various debug and maintenance features.
 Clear faults and peaks An easy to access "clear fault state and bar graph peaks" command.

 The OSD menu is arranged in a layered structure that groups similar configuration items together.
 The following section gives a brief description of the first level of menus that appear when you enter the OSD screens.
 Selecting one of these items will take you to the next menu level.
-Sections 7.4 to 7.12 provide detailed descriptions of each of the sub-menus.
+Sections 7.4 to 7.12 provide detailed descriptions of each of the sub menus.
 The tables in sections 7.4 to 7.12 are arranged in an indented structure to indicate the path taken to reach the control.
 Menu items or parameters that are underlined indicate the factory default values.

 7.4.
-CONFIGURING THE AUDIO CONTROLS
+CONFIGURING THE AUDIO CONTROLS (-A4)